Find our best fixed rate ISAs

 The term

-As mentioned earlier, longer terms will generally get you higher interest rates.
-But in a period when interest rates are trending upwards, it's important to be aware of the downfalls of long-term ISAs.
+Currently, longer terms have lower interest rates as you are locking in a competitive interest rate for longer.
+It's also important to be aware of the downfalls of long-term ISAs.
 For instance, while you may be able to lock in a good rate now, if rates rise further, you might lose out.
 If you think you may need access to your money at some point, you should also opt for something that offers more flexibility.

 Access